pingswept/me30-website/content/notes/feather-rp2040-hardware.md

 Try adding `delay(2000);` after `Serial.begin(9600);`, and I bet it will fix your problems.

-## Learning to program your Arduino
+## Learning to program your Feather

-Arduino's [Tutorials](https://www.arduino.cc/en/Tutorial/HomePage) are a great resource for Arduino newcomers.
+Adafruit's [CircuitPython Tutorials](https://learn.adafruit.com/welcome-to-circuitpython) are a great resource for Feather newcomers.